javaee/javamail/doc/release/distributionREADME.txt

 contained in or on the Redistributable.

-(f) You only distribute the Redistributable subject to a license agreement that protects Sun's interests consistent with the terms contained in the Software License Agreement, and
+(f) You only distribute the Redistributable subject to a license agreement that protects Oracle's interests consistent with the terms contained in the Software License Agreement, and

-(g) You agree to defend and indemnify Sun and its licensors from and against any damages, costs, liabilities, settlement amounts and/or expenses  (including attorneys' fees) incurred in connection with any claim, lawsuit or action by any third party that arises or results from
+(g) You agree to defend and indemnify Oracle and its licensors from and against any damages, costs, liabilities, settlement amounts and/or expenses  (including attorneys' fees) incurred in connection with any claim, lawsuit or action by any third party that arises or results from